bchareyre/yade-mpi/doc/sphinx/prog.rst

 #.
 Collider erases interactions that were requested for being erased (see below).

-#. :yref:`InteractionLoop` (via :yref:`InteractionGeometryDispatcher`) calls appropriate :yref:`InteractionGeometryFunctor` based on :yref:`Shape` combination of both bodies, if such functor exists.
-For real interactions, the functor updates associated :yref:`InteractionGeometry`.
+#. :yref:`InteractionLoop` (via :yref:`InteractionGeometryDispatcher`) calls appropriate :yref:`IGeomFunctor` based on :yref:`Shape` combination of both bodies, if such functor exists.
+For real interactions, the functor updates associated :yref:`IGeom`.
 For potential interactions, the functor returns

 	``false``
 		if there is no geometrical overlap, and the interaction will stillremain potential-only ``true``
-		if there is geometrical overlap; the functor will have created an :yref:`InteractionGeometry` in such case.
+		if there is geometrical overlap; the functor will have created an :yref:`IGeom` in such case.

 	.. note ::
 		For *real* interactions, the functor *must* return ``true``, even if there is no more spatial overlap between bodies.
 If you wish to delete an interaction without geometrical overlap, you have to do this in the :yref:`LawFunctor`.

-		This behavior is deliberate, since different :yref:`laws<LawFunctor>` have different requirements, though ideally using relatively small number of generally useful :yref:`geometry functors<InteractionGeometryFunctor>`.
+		This behavior is deliberate, since different :yref:`laws<LawFunctor>` have different requirements, though ideally using relatively small number of generally useful :yref:`geometry functors<IGeomFunctor>`.

 	.. note::
 		If there is no functor suitable to handle given combination of :yref:`shapes<Shape>`, the interaction will be left in potential state, without raising any error.

 #.
-For real interactions (already existing or jsut created in last step), :yref:`InteractionLoop` (via :yref:`InteractionPhysicsDispatcher`) calls appropriate :yref:`InteractionPhysicsFunctor` based on :yref:`Material` combination of both bodies.
-The functor *must* update (or create, if it doesn't exist yet) associated :yref:`InteractionPhysics` instance.
+For real interactions (already existing or jsut created in last step), :yref:`InteractionLoop` (via :yref:`InteractionPhysicsDispatcher`) calls appropriate :yref:`IPhysFunctor` based on :yref:`Material` combination of both bodies.
+The functor *must* update (or create, if it doesn't exist yet) associated :yref:`IPhys` instance.
 It is an error if no suitable functor is found, and an exception will be thrown.

 #.
-For real interactions, :yref:`InteractionLoop` (via :yref:`LawDispatcher`) calls appropriate :yref:`LawFunctor` based on combintation of :yref:`InteractionGeometry` and :yref:`InteractionPhysics` of the interaction.
+For real interactions, :yref:`InteractionLoop` (via :yref:`LawDispatcher`) calls appropriate :yref:`LawFunctor` based on combintation of :yref:`IGeom` and :yref:`IPhys` of the interaction.
 Again, it is an error if no functor capable of handling it is found.

 #. :yref:`LawDispatcher` can decide that an interaction should be removed (such as if bodies get too far apart for non-cohesive laws; or in case of complete damage for damage models).
 This is done by calling